 Clip may not be representative of the Blu-ray version

-So that’s Blade Runner 2049 Blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That’s Blade Runner 2049 Blu-ray review, if you have any thoughts on this film you can leave a comment over on our Facebook page.

 Summary: Blade Runner 2049 (2017) Blu-ray Review